duk/Frontend-Lessons/README.md

 To have a logevity in software industry, you need to master your craft.
 I am tired of being mediocre.
 I am at a stage where everything seems within a reach, but not quite there.
 So here I am starting this tutorial.

 Yep.
 It's mostly for me.
 This is how I spend my `me` time when I wake up early in the morning.
 I get up, sneak out of bed.
 But I always wake my dog up.
 Cooper and I come down to my study, I wake my computer up then I start typing.
+Cooper would beg for my attention for awhile.
+Then he gives up, climbs up to his chair and falls back to sleep.

 Deciding to start this github project was one of the best ideas that I had.
 Now I have a goal.
 No distractions.
 Just type and learn.
 Keeping moving ahead.